-Its rich discography contains recordings for Slovak and foreign television and radio stations and for many renowned recording companies such as Opus, Supraphon, Deutsche Grammophon, Hungaroton, Sony, Marco Polo, Naxos, Nuova Era, Decca and many others.
+The choir has collaborated with prestigious foreign orchestras such as the Berlin and Vienna Philharmonic, the Vienna Symphony Orchestra, the Israel Philharmonic, and the Orchester de Paris.
+Its rich discography includes recordings for Slovak and foreign television and radio stations, as well as for renowned recording companies, such as Opus, Supraphon, Deutsche Grammophon, Hungaroton, Sony, Marco Polo, Naxos, Nuova Era, Decca, etc.

 In the 2021/2022 season, the Slovak Philharmonic Choir aroused international acclaim at the Easter Festival in Baden-Baden with a stage performance of the opera The Queen of Spades and a concert version of the opera Jolanta, as well as concerts with the Berlin Philharmonic (The Queen of Spades) conducted by Kirill Petrenko.

 The choir also performed in the production of Boris Godunov at the Vienna State Opera (conductor S. Weigle).
 The male part of the choir performed the oratorio Oedipus Rex by Igor Stravinsky in Switzerland (conductor J. van Steen).
 As part of the Beethoven Marathon 2022, the choir performed in Symphony No. 9 at concerts in Germany and Serbia (conductor G. Feltz).